Want Perfectly Polished German Writing? Learn These 4 Punctuation Marks

 Apostrophes in Contractions

-First up are contractions, when two words are smushed together to make a conveniently shortened version with an apostrophe separating the two bits.
+The first place apostrophes show up are contractions, when two words are smushed together to make a conveniently shortened version with an apostrophe separating the two parts.

 German is known for having some of the longest words in the world, such as Geschwindigkeitsbegrenzung (speed limit)—which, mind you, is actually short in the grand scheme of things.
 Contractions can therefore bring much wanted relief by shortening your sentences ever so slightly.

-Note that the apostrophe is not used in contractions with an article and preposition, such as am (on/at the), aufs (on/at the) or beim (by/with the).
+Note that the apostrophe is not used in common contractions with an article and preposition, such as am (on/at the), aufs (on/at the) or beim (by/with the).
+However, an apostrophe is needed when contracting pronouns with es.

 A few common German contractions are: